theochem/horton/doc/tut_part.rst

 The usage of the script ``horton-atomdb.py`` consists of three steps:

 1) **Generate input files** for isolated atom computations for one of the following
-   codes: Gaussian03/09, Orca, ADF or CP2K.
+   codes: Gaussian03/09, Orca or CP2K.
 The following example generates Gaussian09 inputs for hydrogen, carbon, nitrogen and oxygen::

     horton-atomdb.py input g09 1,6-8 template.com